null

 Choose Stainless Steel if you…

-• Are building a poolside water feature or pool blade
+• Are building a poolside water feature or pool blade in full sun

 • Live near the coast or use saltwater chlorination